svigerske/trac-to-github/migration-from-trac-to-Git**b.md

 - For organizing, **instead of using meta-tickets**:
   - either open an Issue
+    - it can include a checklist of things to do which can be checked off as they are dealt with by various PRs.
   - or [create a new Project](https://github.com/features/issues)

 - Unchanged: Release Manager @vbraun merges positively reviewed tickets into his branch https://github.com/vbraun/sage